frida/frida-website/_i18n/en/_docs/stalker.md

 The function first checks if there is space for a minimally sized block in the tail of the slab (1024 bytes) and whether there is space in the array of `GumExecBlocks` in the slab header for a new entry.
-If it does then a new entry is created in the array its pointers are set to reference the `GumExecCtx` (the main stalker session context) and the `GumSlab`, The `code_begin` and `code_end` pointers are both set to the first free byte in the tail.
-The `recycle_count` used by the trust threshold mechanism to determine how many times the block has been encountered unmodified is reset to zero and the remainder of the tail is thawed to allow code to be written to it.
+If it does then a new entry is created in the array and its pointers are set to reference the `GumExecCtx` (the main stalker session context) and the `GumSlab`, The `code_begin` and `code_end` pointers are both set to the first free byte in the tail.
+The `recycle_count` used by the trust threshold mechanism to determine how many times the block has been encountered unmodified is reset to zero, and the remainder of the tail is thawed to allow code to be written to it.

 Next if the trust threshold is set to less than zero (recall -1 means blocks are